LukePappa/Ourism/text.md

-The highest state of being is that free from self-inflicted misery.
+The state in which one is free from self-inflicted misery is called Ennea.